 By 1991, simultaneous studies were under way in the Frontier, Canyon, Davis, and Cleveland sandstones, and limited studies or reviews of other formations were in progress in support of proposed engineering experiments.
 These wide-ranging studies, together with previous work on the Travis Peak, Corcoran-Cozzette, and Cotton Valley set the stage for preparing a national survey of the depositional history, reservoir distribution, diagenesis, structure, in situ stress, engineering attributes, and production of 24 leading low-permeability sandstone reservoirs.
-The Atlas of Major Low-Permeability Sandstone Gas Reservoirs in the Continental United States (1993) resulted.
+This work was summarized in Bureau of Economic Geology Report of Investigations No. 211.